Subaru EA engine: Design and history

 Prior to 1966, Subaru was known for producing kei cars in Japan; for their first four-passenger model, the firm developed an air-cooled boxer engine for a prototype of the Subaru 1500 in 1960, but Fuji Heavy Industries was unable to continue development due to a shortage of funding.
 A new prototype front-wheel-drive car was built with a 923 cc water-cooled boxer engine, which became the basis for the Subaru 1000 and the EA-52 boxer engine.
 The car began sales to the public starting in 1966.

 The EA series engines have aluminum heads with aluminum blocks.
 Each cylinder has two valves, one for exhaust and one for intake.
 They came in either an OHV pushrod or SOHC configuration.
+The engine was very short, only about 400 mm long overall.
+The crankshaft had three main bearings.

 Subaru produced the EA series from 1966 to 1994, and were found in the Subaru FF-1 Star, the Subaru Leone, the Subaru Brat (Brumby), the Subaru Loyale, the Subaru Omega (coupé), the Subaru Vortex, the Subaru RX, and the Subaru XT (Alcyone).